bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 5. With staking and governance as powerful as cosmos.

 [Geth](https://github.com/ethereum/go-ethereum/wiki/geth) implements two kinds of consensus engine: ethash(based on PoW) and [clique](https://ethereum-magicians.org/t/eip-225-clique-proof-of-authority-consensus-protocol/1853)(base on PoA).
 Ethash is not a fit option for BSC because BSC gives up PoW.
 Clique has smaller blocking time and is invulnerable to 51% attack while doing as little to the core data structure as possible to preserve existing Ethereum client compatibility.
 The shortcoming of PoA is centralization, and the lack of meaningful staking and governance capability on-chain.
-On the other hand, the Binance chain is built on Cosmos which does have a deployed staking and governance mechanism.
+On the other hand, the Beacon Chain is built on Cosmos which does have a deployed staking and governance mechanism.
 Thus here we try to propose a consensus engine that:

-* Binance chain does the staking and governance parts for BSC.
+* Beacon Chain does the staking and governance parts for BSC.
 * ValidatorSet change, double sign slash of BSC is updated through interchain communication.
 * Consensus engine of BSC keeps as simple as clique.